cose-wg/HPKE/draft-ietf-cose-hpke.md

        with RFC 9180.
 This parameter is optional since the kid may be used to determine the KEM.

-   cipher id: This parameter contains the concatenated Key Derivation
+   aead id: This parameter contains the Authenticated Encryption with
-      Functions (KDF) identifier and the Authenticated Encryption with Associated Data (AEAD) identifiers.
-The registry containing the KDF ids and the AEAD ids has been established with RFC 9180.
+      Associated Data (AEAD) identifiers.
+The registry containing the AEAD ids has been established with RFC 9180.
+The cipher id parameter MUST be present in the COSE_HPKE_Sender structure.

+   kdf id: This parameter contains the Key Derivation Functions (KDF)
+      identifier.
+The registry containing the KDF ids has been established with RFC 9180.
 The cipher id parameter MUST be present in the COSE_HPKE_Sender structure.

    enc: This parameter contains the encapsulated key, which is output
       of the HPKE KEM.
 The enc parameter MUST be present in the